About the Alzheimer's Association

 - Our free 24/7 Helpline (800.272.3900), staffed by master's-level clinicians and specialists, provides confidential support and information to all those affected in over 200 languages.

-- Our website, alz.org, is a rich resource designed to inform and educate multiple audiences, including those living with the disease, caregivers and health care professionals.
+- Our website, alz.org®, is a rich resource designed to inform and educate multiple audiences, including those living with the disease, caregivers and professional health care providers.

 - We make it easy for families to find programs and services using the Alzheimer's Association & AARP Community Resource Finder, a comprehensive database of dementia and aging-related resources.

 - To help individuals receive an accurate and timely diagnosis, and to improve access to care, we provide tools for clinicians, including continuing medical education and a cognitive assessment toolkit.

 We accelerate research and create a path for global progress.

 - As the world’s largest nonprofit funder of Alzheimer’s research, the Alzheimer's Association is currently investing $300 million in 920 best-of-field projects in 45 countries.
 This commitment provides funding for critical advances, such as the development of Pittsburgh Compound B (PIB), which made amyloid buildup, a hallmark of Alzheimer’s, visible in the living brain through a PET scan./li>

 - We advance the field by convening the annual Alzheimer’s Association International Conference® (AAIC®), the world’s largest and most influential forum for the dementia research community.

 - We play a key role in increasing knowledge about prevention and risk reduction.
 In 2018, the Association funded and implemented U.S. POINTER, a two-year clinical trial designed to evaluate whether lifestyle changes can protect cognitive function in people at risk of developing dementia.
 The Association is also funding SPRINT MIND 2.0, a study to clarify the role of lowering blood pressure in reducing dementia risk.